ItsAnjali/WooCommerce-based-Store-Provisioning-Platfrom-using-Kubernetes-and-Helms/README.md

 -Status tracking for failure handling
 -Cleanup via Helm uninstall + namespace delete

-Production requires:
+Production considerations (planned for future improvements):
 -DNS + ingress
--managed storage
+-Managed storage
--secure secrets handling
+-Secure secrets handling

+The current version focuses on core functionality, with these enhancements kept as next-step improvements toward a more production-ready setup.

 Thank you for reading and reviewing my project.